mashpie/i18n-node/README.md

 		// ...

 		// Attach the i18n property to the express request object
-		// And attach dynamicHelpers for use in templates i18n.expressBind(app, {
+		// And attach helper methods for use in templates i18n.expressBind(app, {
 			// setup some locales - other locales default to en silently
 			locales: ['en', 'de']